 To See all messages again, click Clear Search at the top or bottom of the message list.

-Flagging messages is a good way to mark a message if you want to read it again later or monitor replies.
+Flagging Thread is a good way to mark a Thread if you want to read it again later or monitor replies.

-1. To flag or unflag a message, click the Not Flagged - Click to Flag this item or Flagged - Click to Unflag this item icon next to the message's subject.
+1. To flag or unflag a Thread, click the Not Flagged - Click to Flag this item or Flagged - Click to Unflag this item icon next to the Thread's subject.

-You can quickly find your flagged messages by selecting "Flagged Only" from the View drop-down list at the top-right of the message list.
+You can quickly find your flagged Thread by selecting "Flagged Only" from the View drop-down list at the top-right of the message list.

 To record an audio file to go along with your message, use the following steps: